kennytilton/mxtodomvc/README.md

 * when B reads A, A remembers B; and
 * when we write to A, A tells B.

 Mysterious, right?
 But those are just the essentials.
-As we expand on them, their expression as a different way of programming front ends will be less surprising.
+As we expand on them, their expression as a different way of programming the web will be less surprising.
 We begin by providing concrete examples of each.

 #### B reads A
 What does it mean for B to read A?
 It means B is expressed as an HLL function that reads A. Colloquially, we call these *formulas*, explaining `cF` or `formulaic cell`.